espsrc/meerkat-pipeline/README.md

 ⚠️⚠️⚠️
 This will not run the pipeline, it will just create the files so you can manually upload them to slurm.
-⚠️⚠️⚠️

 With this command it will create `submit_pipeline.sh`, which you can then run with `./submit_pipeline.sh` to submit all pipeline jobs to the SLURM queue.

+✈️ To run the pipeline, type the following:

+        ./submit_pipeline.sh

+You can check the status of the tasks with ``squeue`` or to use ``watch squeue`` to review the status every 2 seconds.

 Other convenience scripts are also created that allow you to monitor and (if necessary) kill the jobs.

-* `summary.sh` provides a brief overview of the status of the jobs in the pipeline
+* `./summary.sh` provides a brief overview of the status of the jobs in the pipeline
-* `findErrors.sh` checks the log files for commonly reported errors (after the jobs have run)
+* `./findErrors.sh` checks the log files for commonly reported errors (after the jobs have run)
-* `killJobs.sh` kills all the jobs from the current run of the pipeline, ignoring any other (unrelated) jobs you might have running.
+* `./killJobs.sh` kills all the jobs from the current run of the pipeline, ignoring any other (unrelated) jobs you might have running.
-* `cleanup.sh` wipes all the intermediate data products created by the pipeline.
+* `./cleanup.sh` wipes all the intermediate data products created by the pipeline.
 This is intended to be launched after the pipeline has run and the output is verified to be good.

 For more configuration options within the command line, run `processMeerKAT.py -h`, which provides a brief description of all the [command line options](https://idia-pipelines.github.io/docs/processMeerKAT/using-the-pipeline#command-line-options).